MotorWeek: Road Test

 One of the main staples of MotorWeek is the Road Test, where the team of testers puts a new car through various conditions to see how it operates.

 Over the years, MotorWeek has conducted its basic tests at various venues.
-In the show’s early years, it used a tarmac at Martin State Airport outside Baltimore that was used for seaplanes, and a then-unfinished stretch of highway at an unknown location.
-Beginning a few weeks into its run, the 75-80 Dragway (or Dragaway) in Frederick, Maryland became its main test track, and MotorWeek continued to use the facility regularly up until 2020, by which point the drag strip had been closed to competition twice and had fallen into disrepair, and the show was the only organization that had access to the facility.
-As of the beginning of the fortieth season of MotorWeek, the show's track tests are primarily done on the drag strip at Mason Dixon Dragway in Boonsboro, Maryland.
+In the show’s early years, testing was primarily done at either Martin State Airport in Baltimore, using one of the airport’s seaplane tarmacs.
+MotorWeek also had access to a stretch of unfinished highway at an indeterminate location outside of Baltimore in its early days.
+One location was the west bound lanes of Interstate 70 from the terminus in Catonsville headed towards I-695.
+Another location used later was I-795 before it was opened.

+Eventually, MotorWeek settled on the 75-80 Dragway in Frederick, Maryland as its primary testing facility.
+The show used the quarter-mile drag strip up until the end of its 39th season; during much of that time, MotorWeek had the only access to the track as it had closed multiple times for competition, the grandstands were eventually removed, and property maintenance was virtually nonexistent by the end.
+For season 40 and beyond, MotorWeek has used the Mason-Dixon Dragway in Boonsboro, Maryland as its test track.

 In the winter months, the show relocates the testing to Roebling Road Raceway in Savannah, Georgia.
 MotorWeek has also done tests at the Ford and General Motors proving grounds in the past as well as at several famous racetracks such as Pocono Raceway in Long Pond, Pennsylvania, Charlotte Motor Speedway in Concord, North Carolina, and Mid-Ohio Sports Car Course near Lexington, Ohio, and Road Atlanta in Braselton, Georgia.